Zeyu-Li/Unity-Tutorial-2D/README.md

       }
       ```

 \* Note if you don't want the animation to loop, go to the animation in where you saved your animation and uncheck **Loop Time**

 <a name="events"></a>

-  #### 4i Events
+  ### 12 Events

 Events are add much needed interactions into a game, but keep in mind that every event requires a lot of work.
-With this in mind, Let's implement a button that triggers a platform. \* Note tis is very similar to a buttoned door
+With this in mind, let's implement a button that triggers a platform.

   1. Have a button and platform object ready.
 If not, feel free to use the ones below